It Pays to Have Moving Experience

 So the other mover called a window specialist to remove an upstairs window and hired a forklift to raise the piece of furniture up to the second floor and bring it through the removed window.
 All of that extra work cost an additional $3,000.00!
 Microsoft paid the bill.

 The customer figured that the piece would have to come out the same way when they moved out a couple of weeks ago with Bekins.
 “No problem,” said Josh and Michael, moving crew members at Bekins Northwest.
 “If we need to remove a window and bring a forklift out, that’s what we’ll do.
 But we have an idea.
 Let us try the stairs first.”

 Using an old-school technique with what is known as a hump-strap, Josh and Michael were able to take the armoire down the stairs without incident!
 Their can-do attitude, some industry knowhow, and a little elbow grease ended up saving Sonos Wireless and this customer about $3,000.00 in a maneuver that only took 5 minutes to decide and execute.
 The result is a happy customer and a corporate account that will certainly be calling again when they move their next employee.

 The customer was so elated that she took a picture of the crew members and the armoire after they had the piece of furniture down the stairs.
-You can see her picture along with this post.

 It literally pays to know what you are doing in the moving industry.
 We are very glad to have Josh and Michael on our team.
 Their industry knowhow and customer-centric attitude is invaluable, but we now know it’s worth more than $3,000.00.